#1 We’ll talk—a lot.

 Q: When can I run/play sports again?

-Sorry, no clear answer on this!
-If you were strong and active prior to delivery, your body generally has a better chance at returning to activity sooner.
+Sorry, there is no clear answer on this!
+If you were strong and active prior to delivery, your body generally has a better chance of returning to activity sooner.
 Of course, each birth has different circumstances, so we need to be careful with blanket statements.

 If returning to sport is a priority for you, I’d recommend talking to your pelvic floor physiotherapist so that they can help you work towards that goal safely and confidently.